j0shlam/simulations/mehringer_et_al_2020/README.md

 | 28 | CN8B | 1 | ATP | C5' | 5 | -0.08 | 12.011 |
 | 28 scaled| CN8B | 1 | ATP | C5' | 5 | -0.056 | 12.011 |

-# mehringer ATP aggregation simulation
+# mehringer ATP molecular dynamics parameters
 10x10x10 nm $\^3$ box over 50ns for concentrations of 100,200,300 and 400 mM ATP.
 For the determination of the potential of mean force, the dimensions of the boxes are 4x4x4.
 (50mM ATP equals 2 ATP molecules in box.)